|Test Piece Monitoring Program|

 Facilities should include test pieces in their different textile types/products each quarter throughout the year to ensure wash processes are effectively cleaning each product type.

-After ordering your swatches, all test pieces for the year will be shipped by UPS.
+After ordering your swatches, all test pieces for the year will be shipped by USPS.
 Each facility determines their schedule for testing.
 Key wash parameters should be monitored and recorded for each test piece swatch processed, including (at a minimum):

 Special Textile Testing